 All applicants for admission to the Evans School who submit a complete application by January 15 are considered for Evans School fellowships.
 There is no additional application for fellowships, and awards are conveyed at the time of admission.
 About 30% of our admitted students are offered fellowships each year.

-Merit-based financial aid is administered by the University of Washington Office of Student Financial Aid (OSFA).
+Need-based financial aid is administered by the University of Washington Office of Student Financial Aid (OSFA).
 Applicants who submit the Free Application for Federal Student Aid (FAFSA) by January 15 can expect to receive their financial aid information from OSFA by early April.

 We also encourage applicants for admission to seek outside fellowships and funding sources.
 The University of Washington’s Graduate Information Funding Service (GFIS) blog aggregates funding opportunities for graduate applicants and students.

 I’m a Returned Peace Corps Volunteer.
 How do I apply for the Coverdell Fellows program?